DrJevsky/ToolBoxCore/README.md

-# ToolBoxCore
+# ToolBoxCore.Linq
-A collection of useful utility classes for .NET Core.
+A collection of useful utility classes for .NET Core Linq.